surajkareppagol/leetcode-problems/README.md

 - ❗1497\.
 Check If Array Pairs Are Divisible by k
 - ❗1813\.
 Sentence Similarity III
 - ❗2501\.
 Longest Square Streak in an Array
+- ❗2070\.
+Most Beautiful Item for Each Query
 - ❗2707\.
 Extra Characters in a String
 - ❗3043\.
 Find the Length of the Longest Common Prefix